 What vaccinations are required of unvaccinated students before entering 7th grade?

 As of July 1, 2016, all previously unvaccinated students entering 7th grade must provide documentation of the vaccines needed for school entry based on age.
 These include the polio series, the diphtheria/tetanus/pertussis series, the varicella (chicken pox) vaccine and two doses of MMR, according to the California Department of Public Health.

 What are the options for parents who do not want to have their children vaccinated?

-Parents who do not want to vaccinate will have two options for their kindergartners and seventh graders starting in fall 2016: obtain a medical exemption to vaccinations or enroll in homeschooling or independent study without classroom instruction.
-If their children receive special education services, they may be exempt from immunization requirements, but the California Department of Education and the California Department of Public Health have not yet issued guidance.
-To date, districts are making deciding on their own what their policies are for students who have individualized education programs.
+Parents who do not want to vaccinate have two options for their kindergartners and seventh graders in fall 2016: obtain a medical exemption to vaccinations or enroll in homeschooling or independent study without classroom instruction.
+If children receive special education services, they may be exempt from immunization requirements, but that policy varies from district to district.
+See the special education question above.